UKEG Pressurized Growler Review

-By the turn of the century, there was a term called “rushing the growler”, which meant that children would take their growler to a pub and then transport it either home or to the workplace of their father’s.
+By the turn of the century, there was a term called “rushing the growler.”
+This term was spawned by children who would take their growler to a pub and then transport it either home or to their father’s workplace.
 The fact children were bringing beer to their father’s meant that growlers were – for a time – outlawed.
 They lost their popularity for a while, but it wasn’t for long at all.
 It eventually became popular again, and the present form of the pressurized growler is now widely used to get craft beer from A to B as quickly as possible.

-Of course, the stories may not be entirely accurate – we’re talking the history of beer, and it’s likely that some of the facts are from the mind of someone with beer on the brain.
-Growlers are, technically, “beer to go”, and because of growlers, beer can go anywhere.
+Of course, the stories may not be entirely accurate – we’re talking the history of beer, and some of the facts are likely from the mind of someone with beer on the brain.
+Growlers are, technically, “beer to go,” and because of growlers, beer can go anywhere.

 Most long-term beer drinkers have – shockingly – never heard of a beer transportation vessel, let alone a pressurized growler.
 Not only is a growler a great, reusable item to have at home, but the uKeg Pressurized Growler by Growlerwerks is one of the best ways to transport brewery-only releases of craft beer that are otherwise not distributed yet.
-The uKeg does precisely what it sounds like it would do.
-It’s a tiny, portable, mini keg, perfect for an on-tap experience at home.
+The uKeg is a tiny, portable, mini keg, perfect for an on-tap experience at home.
 The simple growlers out there haven’t been insulated, and the cap is not tight enough or built well enough to contain the carbonation of the beer.
-This leads to a flat beer that ends up flavourless, too, which really isn’t what you want!
+This leads to a flat beer that ends up flavorless, too, a pretty poor show.

 Beautiful, Functional, Attractive